 Speaking of CPA’s, it’s not too early to start assembling 2021 tax info.
 Set the goal of getting the information together and to your CPA by the end of January.
 Make sure they understand that you want your taxes filed by Feb.
 15. Don’t let them put you off to the last minute.

 Do your yearly corporate meeting ASAP.
 It’s a necessary distraction, so just get it done.

 Check that all your subcontractors license, bond and insurance are up to date and you might also review each of their performances in 2021.
 Is it time for new subs?

 How have your suppliers done in 2021?
 Did they help you get the job done or did they just order take?
 Is it time to find any new suppliers?
 Hold them to the same standards that your customers hold you my friends.

 As I mentioned last month in the To Do in November section, never label a bonus to employees as a Christmas or Year End bonus.
 Make sure you spell out in your employee manual that any bonuses to be paid to any employee at any time are at the sole discretion of the owner both in regards to the time paid and the amount paid, and there is no promise of any bonus at any time.

 Let your spouse know how important and special they are.
 Tell them you love them every day.
 Have you found that something special for them for Christmas?

 One last thing.
-It's easy to get into scrums with family members over time.
+It’s easy to get into scrums with family members over time.
 If you are in one, take the initiative and get it resolved.
 It doesn’t matter who is right or wrong, get it cleaned up.
-You'll enjoy your Christmas Holidays much more if you have all family business cleaned up and can greet everyone with a smile and a hug.
+You’ll enjoy the holidays much more if you have family business cleaned up and can greet everyone with a smile and a hug.